splynx/docs/files/en/payment_systems/bitpay/bitpay.md

 ![(image)](8.4.png)

-than customer must choose currency:
+Then customer must choose currency:

 ![(image)](8.5.png)

-then customer have to confirm payment:
+Then customer have to confirm payment:

 ![(image)](8.6.png)